chef/chef-web-docs/chef_master/source/integrate_delivery_github.rst

 Deleting a Change (Declining a Pull Request)
 ---------------------------------------------------------

-When the Verify phase has passed in Chef Automate and the code has been reviewed and it is decided the change should never be approved, delete the change in Chef Automate; the pull request will be declined and closed in GitHub.
+When the Verify phase has passed in Workflow and the code has been reviewed and it is decided the change should never be approved, delete the change in Workflow; the pull request will be declined and closed in GitHub.
 The feature branch will also be deleted in GitHub.

 #.
-Use the URL created by ``delivery review`` to go directly to the change, or browse to the change from the Chef Automate Dashboard or from the link provided in the first comment of your GitHub pull request.
+Use the URL created by ``delivery review`` to go directly to the change, or browse to the change from the Workflow Dashboard or from the link provided in the first comment of your GitHub pull request.
 #.
 Click the ``Review`` tab.
 #.
 Click ``Delete``.